What a sketchbook practice has given me

 I wouldn’t have been able to describe my “style” in those early days.

-But when I look back through the older sketchbooks that I did keep, I can see it emerging.
+But when I look back through the older sketchbooks I kept, I can see it emerging.

 Certain shapes appearing again and again.
 A kind of repetitive mark-making.
 A fascination with natural forms and ceramics.
-Jugs, leaves, patterns, spots, lines, high value contrast, bold shapes, repeition.
-I love being able to track the journey of my fascinations through the pages of my sketchbooks.
+Jugs, leaves, patterns, spots, lines, high value contrast, bold shapes, repetition.
+I love being able to track the journey of my fascinations through time and through the pages of my sketchbooks.
+A sketchbook has allowed to to discover so much about my own sensitivities and preferences.

 A container for creative clues